CrayLabs/SmartSim-Scaling/README.md

 ## Results

-The output of each Scalability Test is detail below.
+The output organization of the performance results is detail below.

 ### Results File Structure